Charlotte Brontë: Letters

 Charlotte was the most prolific letter-writer of the Brontë siblings, and her correspondence forms the backbone of her biographies.
 Most of her surviving letters are to her old school friend Ellen Nussey, although her letters to her other school friend Mary Taylor, to whom she confided her imaginary world and literary ambitions, were destroyed.
-However, Charlotte frequently used letter-writing as a means of experimenting with different identities and styles, as with Currer Bell, and although she is often intimate, even unhinhibited in her letter-writing, she also uses this technique as a means of hiding aspects of her true personality.
+Charlotte frequently used letter-writing as a means of experimenting with different identities and styles, as with Currer Bell, and although she is often intimate, even uninhibited in her letter-writing, she also uses this technique as a means of hiding aspects of her true personality.
 The biographer Lucasta Miller describes her as a 'self-mythologiser', perpetuating both 'the positive myth of female self-creation embodied by her autobiographical heroines' and that of the 'quiet and trembling creature, reared in total seclusion, a martyr to duty and a model of Victorian femininity,' neither of which are entirely representative.

-Nussey Letters
+Nussey letters

-About 350 of roughly 500 letters sent by Charlotte to Ellen Nussey survive, whereas all of Nussey's letters to Charlotte were burned at Nicholls's request.
-These surviving letters provide most of the information available on Charlotte Brontë's life, and have been interpreted by some to have romantic undertones.
-She writes on one occasion:
+About 350 of roughly 500 letters sent by Charlotte to Ellen Nussey survive, whereas all of Ellen's letters to Charlotte were burned at Nicholls's request.
+After their marriage, Nicholls not only asked Charlotte to burn Ellen's letters after reading them, but censored some of Charlotte's letters to her friend before allowing them to be sent.
+The surviving letters, preserved by Ellen in defiance of Nicholls' wishes, provide most of the information available on Charlotte Brontë's daily life, feelings and relationships.
+Their tone is intimate, confiding and have even been interpreted by some to have romantic undertones.
+Charlotte writes on one occasion:

 What shall I do without you?
 How long are we likely to be separated?
 Why are we to be denied each other's society ...
 I long to be with you.
 Why are we to be divided?
 Surely, Ellen, it must be because we are in danger of loving each other too well ...

 Heger letters

-On 29 July 1913 The Times of London printed four letters Charlotte had written to Constantin Heger after leaving Brussels in 1844.
-Written in French except for one postscript in English, the letters broke the prevailing image of Charlotte as an angelic martyr to Christian and female duties that had been constructed by many biographers, beginning with Gaskell.
-The letters, which formed part of a larger and somewhat one-sided correspondence to which Heger frequently appears not to have replied, reveal her love for a married man, although the letters have been interpreted in other ways, including as an example of literary self-dramatisation and an expression of gratitude from a former pupil.
+On 29 July 1913 The Times of London printed four letters from Charlotte to Constantin Heger, written after her departure from Brussels in 1844.
+Written in French except for one postscript in English, the letters challenged the prevailing image of Charlotte as an angelic martyr to Christian and female duties that had been constructed by many biographers, beginning with Gaskell.
+These letters, which formed part of a larger and somewhat one-sided correspondence to which Heger frequently appears not to have replied, seem to reveal her love for a married man, although the letters have also been interpreted in other ways, including as an example of literary self-dramatisation and an expression of gratitude from a former pupil.
+In January 1845, she writes: